Dubai Real Estate — Iran Conflict Impact Monitor

 Mean AED/Sqft

 Same pattern as rentals.
 Median is flat because the cheapest transactions dropped out of the market — the selection effect holds prices up mechanically.
-The mean −2.3% drift is the first real price signal, but it's within normal weekly variance.
+The mean −0.6% drift is the first price signal — within normal variance at 65 days.
 Distressed repricing typically takes 4–8 weeks to appear in seller asking prices.
 Pipeline timing →

 3